jiwatomo/low-effort-program/README.md

 # low-effort-program
-Low effort program repo for learning and more
+Low effort program,repo for learning and more

 some program still Work In Proccess you can help by pulling requests.